GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_FRESH_CONNECT, long fresh);

 Pass a long.
-Set to 1 to make the next transfer use a new (fresh) connection by force instead of trying to re-use an existing one.
-This option should be used with caution and only if you understand what it does as it may seriously impact performance.
+Set to 1 to make the next transfer use a new (fresh) connection by force instead of trying to reuse an existing one.
+This option should be used with caution and only if you understand what it does as it may impact performance negatively.

-Related functionality is CURLOPT_FORBID_REUSE(3) which makes sure the connection is closed after use so that it will not be re-used.
+Related functionality is CURLOPT_FORBID_REUSE(3) which makes sure the connection is closed after use so that it cannot be reused.

 0